Benincasa-Dowker-Glaser causal set actions by quantum counting

 The total width of the protocol is $2n + \lceil 2 \log_{2}{n} \rceil + 2 \lfloor \log_{2}{n} \rfloor + 4 = \bigO(n)$ since the ancilla qubits of the first step can be reused for the oracle circuit in the second step.

-As discussed at the beginning of \cref{sec:problem}, to compute an estimate of the BD action we can simply repeat this as a subroutine once for each $N_{k}$ appearing in the action (\cref{def:bd_action_d}) and then combine the estimated $N_{k}$ accordingly.
-Thus, $n_{d}$ runs must be performed to estimate the BD action in $d$ dimensions.
+As discussed at the beginning of \cref{sec:problem}, to compute an estimate of the BDG action we can simply repeat this as a subroutine once for each $N_{k}$ appearing in the action (\cref{def:bd_action_d}) and then combine the estimated $N_{k}$ accordingly.
+Thus, $n_{d}$ runs must be performed to estimate the BDG action in $d$ dimensions.
 The error in the resulting estimate of the action propagates from the errors in the $N_{k}$ (each of which is correct with probability at least $\delta$) by the triangle inequality, with the overall success probability becoming at least $(1 - \delta)^{n_{d}}$.
-For example, we can estimate the BD action in four dimensions (\cref{def:bd_action_4}) with error
+For example, we can estimate the BDG action in four dimensions (\cref{def:bd_action_4}) with error